 proxy servers and your clients' browser to cache responses for the designated

 period of time.

-Incoming Bandwidth is more difficult to control, since that's the amount of data your users are sending to your app.
-However, this is a good opportunity to mention DoS Protection Service, which allows you block traffic from IPs that you consider abusive.
+Incoming bandwidth is more difficult to control, since that's the amount of data your users are sending to your app.
+However, you can use App Engine firewall rules, to allow or restrict ranges of IP addresses and subnets.